Mathematics is used in many areas of daily life as well as in specialised fields of work. For example, you need mathematical skills to:

 Numeracy is the effective use of mathematics to meet the general demands of life at home, in paid work, and for participation in community and civic life.
 We take the time to find out what our students already know and focus on moving them forward in their learning.
 Worded problems and other real-life situations allow the students to make decisions about which skills to use and how to use them.
 Hands-on activities, computer programs, class and whole school competitions and discussions are just some of the other methods we use to engage students in Mathematics.

-In Years 9 & 10 we are running Enrichment programs for students who are working above the expected Vic Curriculum levels in their Mathematical studies.
-Students will continue to develop skills for each of the Mathematics topics of Year 10 Maths and will also be introduced to Maths Methods skills and understandings to prepare them for Year 11 VCE studies.
+In Years 7,8, 9 & 10 we are running Enrichment programs for students who are working above the expected Vic Curriculum levels in their Mathematical studies.
+Students will continue to develop skills for each of the Mathematics topics and will also be introduced to reasoning and problem-solving investigations to fully prepare them for VCE studies.

 In VCE we currently offer the following curriculums: